A repeatable two-week process for shipping high-quality tested UX and UI design rapidly.

 The final step in every sprint is the completion of the designs.
 This is a good time to look at the structure of the UI and document UX patterns.
 This makes production easier and helps with future sprints.

-Export of the layouts & handover to the development department
+Export of the layouts and handover to the development department

 Now engineers and developers are guided through the solutions that have been developed.
 Details can often be best clarified in direct conversation.
 Therefore we prefer a handover meeting to clarify possible doubts and questions directly.
 It is important that developers can successfully implement the results.
 At Boana we usually use Zeplin.io and InVision to facilitate the handover to the development team.